IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 Note : Available disks that can be used for OCS are unmounted disks and in case of partitioned disks, we need to use the path of the partition for finding disk-by-id

-b)After you know which local disks are available, in this case sdc1, and sdc2, you can now find the disk by-id, a unique name depending on the hardware serial number for each disk.
+b)After you know which local disks are available, in this case sdc1, and sdc2, you can now find the disk by-id, a unique name depending on the hardware serial number for each disk on each node.

 ```
 sh-4.2# ls -l /dev/disk/by-id/